lucaslau19/Optical-6-DOF-Pose-Tracker/README.md

 ## The problem

-Surgical navigation answers one question continuously: **where is the instrument, relative to the patient?** Optical systems answer it by watching retro-reflective or printed fiducials with a calibrated camera and solving for pose.
+After my work at Intellijoint Surgical I realized surgical navigation answers one question continuously: **where is the instrument, relative to the patient?** Optical systems answer it by watching retro-reflective or printed fiducials with a calibrated camera and solving for pose.